The British School at Rome (Rome – Italy)

 10:30-11:00 COFFEE BREAK

-11:30-12:00 Denise Wilding (University of Warwick, Coventry): Tokens in Roman Gaul: deposition on sanctuary sites and use in the religious sphere.
+11:30-12:00 Denise Wilding (University of Warwick, Coventry): Tokens from Roman Gaul in the collection of the Bibliothèque nationale de France.

 12:00-12:30 Marie-Laure Le Brazidec (Centre National de la Recherche Scientifique, Paris): Proposal to identify a female deity on a series of lead tokens in Roman Gaul.

 12:30-13:00 Gunnar Dumke (Martin Luther University Halle-Wittenberg): A ‘hoard’ of clay coins from Seleucia at the Tigris.

 SESSION 5 (Chair: Clare Rowan, University of Warwick, Coventry)

 14:00-14:30 Yoav Farhi (Ben-Gurion University of the Negev, Be’er Sheva): An assemblage of unpublished Roman lead tesserae from Caesarea Maritimae.

 14:30-15:00 Cristian Mondello (University of Warwick, Coventry): Re-reading the so-called ‘Asina coins’: tokens and religious identities in Late Antiquity.

 15:00-15:30 COFFEE BREAK